 Google Trends suggests that interest in the term started rising sharply since 2010.

 A great example of content marketing, “The Furrow” by John Deere, goes back to 1895 as per their company timeline.
 It was started as “A Journal for the American Farmer” to be a useful resource for its customers.
 The publication didn’t strictly sell John Deere equipment.
-Rather, it educated their audience of farmers on how to be successful business owners.
+Rather, it educated their audience of farmers on being successful business owners.
 At its peak, in 1912, the readership of the publication grew to 4 million readers.

 Initially “The Furrow” contained agricultural tips, reprinted articles, John Deere products, and photos on a 10 by 13-inch newspaper.
 However, it soon became visual with a strong focus on pictures as the information they shared wasn’t unique and easily available at other places.